If I can’t pay the IRS how do you think I can afford a lawyer?

-The reason there are many tax professionals offering their services is because around 14 million taxpayers are on the IRS radar and they are pressuring taxpayers for payment.
+There are many tax professionals offering their services because around 14 million taxpayers are on the IRS' radar, and they are pressuring taxpayers for payment.
 There are certain advantages to hiring an attorney that specializes in tax debt relief.

 Attorney-Client Privilege: When you hire an attorney there is a legal concept known as the attorney-client privilege.
 This concept protects the taxpayers in that all communications between the attorney and the client are kept strictly confidential.

 When you are represented by an attorney you can disclose all relevant information to the attorney so that you can get the proper advice in often delicate legal situations.
 This privilege is not something that a Certified Public Accountant or an Enrolled Agent can offer you.

 - Tax Court Appearance.
 A tax attorney can not only represent you before the IRS at meetings with the IRS employees, they can respond to IRS notices and letters, and meet with the IRS agents and officers without you being present.
 But the unique advantage of hiring an attorney is that the attorney can represent you in Tax Court which CPAs and Enrolled Agents cannot do for you.

 - Often Have Better Experience and Background: If you select an attorney that has handled other areas of the law related to IRS tax debt, such as bankruptcy, he or she will usually have the background and experience that will give you a wider variety of solutions available to solve your tax debt problem.
 Generally, a CPA or an Enrolled Agent will not have the training and experience to give bankruptcy advice or to understand bankruptcy advice from an attorney that usually handles bankruptcy work.